vainavinair/SEM-4/AAD/Practical10/image_gallery/README.md

 # Aim
 ```
-Create an app using Flutter for User Authentication
+Create an app using Flutter to implement an Image Gallery
 ```

 # Getting Started